Post-DSE Assessment – Essential Tips for Employee Safety & Wellbeing

 Essentials for Creating an Ergonomic Workstation

-Setting up an ergonomic workstation is essential for maintaining comfort, productivity and overall well-being while working.
+Setting up an ergonomic workstation is essential for maintaining comfort, productivity and overall wellbeing while working.
 Here’s a comprehensive guide on the key considerations and items to include, along with the benefits of each ergonomic element.

 1. Adjustable Chair